 We believe that to manage our resources well and to improve service delivery, we must actively involve our staff from the ground up.

 Mr Gordon Dunne

 Ms Caroline Pigott, Director of Finance

-Sr Margherita Rock, Director of Mission Effectiveness
+Sr Margherita Rock, Sister of Mercy

 Mrs Tanya King, Director of Nursing

 Mr Thomas Lynch, Chair